pdb-94/miguel/README.md

 ##### Diesel Generator
 The class DieselGenerator is based on a simplfied, self created generator model.
 The model assumes that in the future generators with low-load capability are used in PV-diesel hybrid systems.
 In comparison to conventional diesel generators, low-load diesel generators are more fuel efficient and therfore reduce CO2-emissions [3].

 The input parameters for diesel generators are the nominal power [W], the fuel consumption at nominal power [l] and the diesel price [currency/l].
+The fuel consumption dynamics are represented

 ##### Energy storage